ClevelandIII/Niko-Portfolio/README.md

 # Niko-Portfolio
-A fictional portfolio site for Niko from OneShot
+A fictional portfolio site for the character Niko from OneShot